DNS Security 101: The Essentials You Need to Know to Keep Your Organization Safe

 Definition of DNS Security

 The term DNS security refers to the protection measures that involve the DNS protocol.
-As you may already know, the DNS (Domain Name System) has not been created using a security-by-design approach.
+As we stated before, the DNS (Domain Name System) has not been created using a security-by-design approach.
+This is why security specialists created various DNS protection tools that help prevent or mitigate DNS attacks.

-Back when this infrastructure was invented, security threats were not prevailing, as is now the case.
-During those times, we were dealing with a much smaller and much more secure environment, but as its magnitude and availability increased, the more promising it started to look in the eyes of malicious actors.
+Back in 1983, when Paul Mockapetris invented this infrastructure, security threats did not prevail, as is now the case.
+During those times, we were dealing with a much smaller and much more secure environment.
+Over time, the more its magnitude and availability increased, the more promising it started to look in the eyes of malicious actors.

-Secondly, throughout time, multiple additions were made to the infrastructure of the DNS – and sometimes, perhaps without much circumspection.
+Secondly, throughout time, specialists made multiple additions to the infrastructure of the DNS – and sometimes, perhaps without much circumspection.
 These aspects have contributed to the lack of security of the DNS.
 Thus, it should come as no surprise that a myriad of DNS threats is now endangering companies large and small and regular consumers alike.

-- On average, each organization was affected by 7.6 DNS attacks.
+• On average, each organization was affected by 7 DNS attacks during the year.

 In 1997, the IETF released the first RFC (Request for Comments) about DNSSEC (Domain Name System Security Extensions) – these are specifications that help protect the DNS.
 It’s called an extension because, by default, DNS queries are not secured.
 This could leave each one of the ‘actors’ involved in DNS resolution susceptible to one or more types of attacks.